 But what is going to happen when the visa expires?

 That’s the question that makes digital nomads anxious.
-Our recommendation is to take it easy.
+Our recommendation is to take it easy, but stay prepared.
 Be present at the moment and enjoy every single experience you may have during your stay.
 And once it’s time to leave, you will have another terrific destination in mind.